Other Exercises

 Fill In the blanks, then press Score to check your answers

-He a bank in his diapers and his little bare feet
+He robbed a bank in his diapers and his bare baby feet

 All he said was "Folks, my name is Outlaw Pete."